Hire a DevOps Engineer

 DevOps Engineers are one of the hardest tech jobs to hire for.
 This is partly because:

 3. High demand, but low offer.
 According to Statista, DevOps was marked as the second most demanded skill worldwide in 2023.
-However, the market still struggles with a few skilled DevOps engineers out there.
+But the market still struggles with few skilled DevOps engineers out there.
 The DevOps Institute revealed, in their latest report, “a critical need to close DevOps skills gaps” to accelerate IT transformations.

 4. High salaries.
 The market is growing, and the competition between companies for hiring DevOps developers makes them as valuable as ever.
 Thus, the average salary in the US is about $123,000.
 While some companies can afford to hire specialists in-house and cover all costs, other companies should consider more flexible hiring models to optimize their spending in case of tight budgets.